coleenquadros/configuration/docs/aws/aws-migrate-encrypted-rds.md

 # Migrate Encrypted RDS Instance Across Accounts

+Few things to note:

+1. This process will require downtime.
+2. It takes about 3 hours total for the migration progress.
+This time can be longer depending on database size.

 ## Step By Step Instructions

 ### Add the target account to a customer managed key